una/personal-goals/blog-posts/blog-ideas.md

 4. The effect of framing on personal work
 5. My Experience w/open sourcing personal goals
 6. Github for non-code things
+7. The Future of Media Queries is Exciting http://dev.w3.org/csswg/mediaqueries-4
+8. AE --> Canvas